College Prep Essentials for High School Students and Parents

 Standardized tests like the SAT and ACT are crucial for college admissions.
 Students should start by taking practice tests to identify strengths and weaknesses.
 A personalized study plan, including self-study, tutoring, or formal prep classes, is then created.
 Understanding the test's structure and format can reduce anxiety and improve performance.

-Such tactics include but are not limited to, knowing the types of questions they'll be asked, time management, and strategic guessing.
+Such tactics include, but are not limited to, knowing the types of questions they'll be asked, time management, and strategic guessing.
 Be sure to keep informed of the test days and registration deadlines, as high schoolers tend to have few chances to take them.
 To prepare for standardized testing, students need to develop critical thinking and problem-solving skills using reading, writing, and analytical skills as part of their study routine.

 Crafting a Compelling College Essay: Tips for Telling Your Story